cloudnative-pg/postgres-containers/README.md

 # PostgreSQL Container Images

-Maintenance scripts to generate Immutable Application Containers for all available PostgreSQL versions (10 to 14) to be used as operands with the [CloudNativePG operator](https://cloudnative-pg.io) for Kubernetes.
-PostgreSQL 15 beta images are also available for evaluation and testing.
+Maintenance scripts to generate Immutable Application Containers for all available PostgreSQL versions (11 to 15) to be used as operands with the [CloudNativePG operator](https://cloudnative-pg.io) for Kubernetes.

 These images are built on top of the [Official Postgres image](https://hub.docker.com/_/postgres) maintained by the [PostgreSQL Docker Community](https://github.com/docker-library/postgres),